Finn Russell: British & Irish Lions

 Following an instrumental man-of-the-match performance for Scotland against Australia in Sydney, Russell was called up as a replacement to the 2017 British & Irish Lions tour to New Zealand.
 He made a brief mid-week appearance during the 31-31 draw with Super Rugby champions Hurricanes as replacement for Dan Biggar who had sustained a head injury, becoming Lion number #835.

 In 2021, Russell was selected in the 37-man squad for the Lions' tour to South Africa.
 His first Lions points came when he kicked four conversions in the 7-54 victory over the Sharks.
 Following an achilles tendon injury that kept him out of the first two Tests, he was selected on the bench for the decisive third Test match, coming on to the field after only 11 minutes to kick 11 points.
 Russell's performance was widely praised, with former England scrum half Matt Dawson stating, “if he was an All Black, you’d be saying he’s the next Dan Carter, he’s that good”.

 In May 2025, Russell was selected for his third tour by Head Coach Andy Farrell, ahead of the 2025 British & Irish Lions tour to Australia.
 He was selected to start the first test and contributed three conversions and a penalty, a 100% kicking success rate, in the 19-27 victory.
 He again played the full 80 minutes second test, which the Lions won to secure a series victory.
 His field kicking played a notable part in the victory, with Ronan O'Gara subsequently describing his performance as 'exceptional'.
 He again played the full match in the final test, after which he was named as Howden’s Player of the Series.

 Personal life

-After secondary school, Russell worked for three years as a stonemason.
-He recalled that time in a 2015 interview with Newport: